Sonic Wings

 Background:

-Recently, Aero Fighters Assault has been released for the Nintendo 64, but what it looks like this new game is more of a flight simulator than a shooter like its predecessor reviewed here.
+If you've played any Psikyo shmups, especially the Strikers series, then the Sonic Wings games (known as Aero Fighters internationally) will seem very familiar to you since most of the team who worked on Sonic Wings went on to work for Psikyo's Strikers series.
+A game called Aero Fighters Assault was released for the Nintendo 64, but it was more of a 3D flight sim shooter than a 2D shmup like its predecessors.
 I've never played Aero Fighters Assault, but it looks similar to Ace Combat for the Sony Playstation.

 The Game:

-This is a vertical scrolling shooter which is somewhat similar to the horizontally scrolling Area 88/U.N.
-Squadron.
-It uses modern-day aircraft using firepower you might see in the distant future (but not likely).
+This is a decent vertical scrolling shmup for the SNES/SFC, of which there are not many decent ones on the console.
+Like in Area 88/U.N.
+Squadron, it uses modern-day aircraft using firepower you might see in the distant future (but not likely).
 It allows you to choose from several different pilots from various countries, who use their own unique aircraft with its individual weapons systems.
-Like every other shooter made within the past ten years, you collect powerups to enhance your firepower, and you can use special weapons to do mega damage to one or more enemies.
+You collect powerups to enhance your firepower, and you can use special weapons to do mega damage to one or more enemies.
 You fly an assortment of missions around the world, and it seems that the order of these missions depends on which character you choose.

 Secrets: